winniewytong/comp8410_project3/README.md

 I used the Jypter Notebook to conduct data analysis using machine learning algorithms.
 ### Files
 `2 ANUPoll2018Data_CSV_01428.csv`: Dataset of interest
+`COM8410_assignment3.ipynb`: Jupter Notebook that contains the analysis.
+Please note, you might need to download the file to review the content as the size is big and github might not be able to show on UI.

 ### Requirements
 ```